sascheh/SteamAuth/README.md

 # SteamAuth
 This library allows Steam users to log in your site and it is made to just do only that.
-You need to add your own [anonymous functions](https://www.php.net/manual/en/functions.anonymous.php) when calling the class.
-Which is `on_success($steamid)` and `on_cancel`.
+You need to add your own [anonymous functions](https://www.php.net/manual/en/functions.anonymous.php).

 ## Why?
 The goal of this library is to _only_ add the functionality to allow users with a Steam account to log into your website, you control the rest.

 ## Example usage